 Elvis Fried Pickles are crunchy and tasty.
-You know Elvis was not only famous for his music but his fried food.
+Elvis was not only famous for his music but his fried food too.

 ELVIS FAMOUS FRIED PICKLES

 My kids and my husband just love pickles, especially fried pickles.
 We typically do not order an appetizer when we eat out unless fried pickles are on the menu.
 Somehow, my family always seems to talk me into ordering them.
-I am normally reluctant to order fried pickles, mainly because I do not like pickles.
+I am generally reluctant to order fried pickles, mainly because I do not like pickles.
 I did not eat pickles growing up and never developed a taste for them.
 After making Elvis’ Fried Pickles, I ate them.
 Now, I love fried pickles.